nokusukun/go-menasai/README.md

 A compact performant nosql store with full text searching.
 * Compact Binary
-* Full featured text searching
+* Full featured text searching using belve
 * Extensible filtering and sorting (handled by gval)

 ## Install